UC Davis researchers using permissible amounts of select toxins are required to record it in their UC Chemicals inventory.

-For that reason UC Davis researchers who use permissible amounts of select toxins are required to complete the form below.
-In addition, researchers must report any quantity of a select toxin in possession in the annual report to the laboratory Chemical Inventory System (CIS).
-Research or other non-clinical uses of pharmaceutical packages of select toxins such as "Botox" and "Myobloc" are also subject to exempt limits and registration.
-Please contact the Biosafety Office for assistance with registration of exempt quantities of select toxins.
+For that reason UC Davis researchers who use permissible amounts of select toxins are required to report any quantity of a select toxin in their possession using the UC Chemicals application.
+Research or other non-clinical uses of pharmaceutical packages of select toxins such as "Botox" and "Myobloc" are also subject to exempt limits.
+Please contact the Biosafety Office for assistance with exempt quantities of select toxins.

 |Botulinum neurotoxins||1 mg|